shreyasgune1/steemblog/README.md

-## steemblog: A simple blog for steem blockchain

 ### Languages:
 * HTML
 * Node.js
-## This is just a draft, we need more work.
+## This web app is still in ideation stage, we need a LOT of work to materialize !.
 The vision is explained below:

 There is a genuine need for diversification of steemit platform into various smaller genre based platforms for better engagement, better quality of submissions and incentivizing formation of communities that share the same passion.